DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

   </location>
 ```

-However, note that by restricting access to certain pages, containing the [Document Viewer](https://documentation.devexpress.com/XtraReports/17738/Creating-End-User-Reporting-Applications/Web-Reporting/Document-Viewer/HTML5-Document-Viewer) control, you don’t automatically protect the report files that these pages display.
-These files can still be accessed by the Document Viewer control's instances from other pages through client side API.
-Knowing a report's name, a malefactor can open it, by calling the client [OpenReport](http://help.devexpress.com/#XtraReports/DevExpressXtraReportsWebScriptsASPxClientWebDocumentViewer_OpenReporttopic) method:
+However, please note that, by restricting access to certain pages that contain the [Document Viewer](https://documentation.devexpress.com/XtraReports/17738/Creating-End-User-Reporting-Applications/Web-Reporting/Document-Viewer/HTML5-Document-Viewer) control, that access restriction is not automatically passed on to the report files that these pages might display.
+These files can still be accessed by the Document Viewer control from other pages through the client-side API.
+If a malefactor knows (or guesses) a report name, they can open it by calling the client-side [OpenReport](http://help.devexpress.com/#XtraReports/DevExpressXtraReportsWebScriptsASPxClientWebDocumentViewer_OpenReporttopic) method:

 ``` js
 documentViewer.OpenReport("ReportTypeName");
 ```

-The best practice when developing a web reporting application is to define authorization rules in server code by implementing a custom report storage derived from the [ReportStorageWebExtension](http://help.devexpress.com/#XtraReports/clsDevExpressXtraReportsWebExtensionsReportStorageWebExtensiontopic) class.
-You can copy the reference implementation of from the example project's [ReportStorageWithAccessRules.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Authorization/Reports/ReportStorageWithAccessRules.cs) file to your application and fine-tune it for your needs.
-Based on your use-case scenario, the following customizations are required:
+To mitigate this particular vulnerability, you should define your authorization rules in the server code.
+This is implemented by creating a custom report storage derived from the [ReportStorageWebExtension](http://help.devexpress.com/#XtraReports/clsDevExpressXtraReportsWebExtensionsReportStorageWebExtensiontopic) class.
+As a starting point, you can copy the reference implementation of such a storage class from the example project's [ReportStorageWithAccessRules.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Authorization/Reports/ReportStorageWithAccessRules.cs) file to your application and fine-tune it for your needs.
+The following customizations would have to be considered:

 #### A. Viewing Reports

-In the sample project, the [GetViewableReportDisplayNamesForCurrentUser](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Reports/ReportStorageWithAccessRules.cs#L25-L38) method returns a list of reports available to be viewed by the currently logged in user:
+In the sample project, the [GetViewableReportDisplayNamesForCurrentUser](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Reports/ReportStorageWithAccessRules.cs#L25-L38) method returns a list of reports that can be viewed by the currently logged-in user:

 ``` cs
 // Logic for getting reports available for viewing